tkerby/flipperzero-firmware-wPlugins/README.md

-# LoRadar - The Flipper Application to localize stratospheric ballon via LoRa
+# LoRadar - The Flipper Application to localize stratospheric ballons via LoRa

 LoRadar is an app that allows users to localize stratospheric balloons using their Flipper Zero and LoRa modules.